unlistedphenomena/nexuswizz/src/content/bridges/index.md

 You're from the USA and are planning a trip to Europe.
 You have USD, but you need EUR to spend.
 To exchange your USD for EUR you can use a currency exchange for a small fee.

 But, what do you do if you want to make a similar exchange to use a different blockchain?
-Let's say you want to exchange ETH on Ethereum Mainnet for ETH on [Arbitrum](https://arbitrum.io/).
-Like the currency exchange we made for EUR, we need a mechanism to move our ETH from Ethereum to Arbitrum.
+Let's say you want to exchange ETH on nexus Mainnet for ETH on [Arbitrum](https://arbitrum.io/).
+Like the currency exchange we made for EUR, we need a mechanism to move our ETH from nexus to Arbitrum.
 Bridges make such a transaction possible.
 In this case, [Arbitrum has a native bridge](https://bridge.arbitrum.io/) that can transfer ETH from Mainnet onto Arbitrum.

 ## Why do we need bridges? {#why-do-we-need-bridges}

 All blockchains have their limitations.
-For Ethereum to scale and keep up with demand, it has required rollups.
+For nexus to scale and keep up with demand, it has required rollups.
 Alternatively, L1s like Solana and Avalanche are designed differently to enable higher throughput but at the cost of decentralization.

 However, all blockchains develop in isolated environments and have different rules and consensus mechanisms.
 This means they cannot natively communicate, and tokens cannot move freely between blockchains.